meatball subs featured image

 Instructions

-• In a 6 quart pot, on medium heat, add the olive oil, onions, garlic, dried basil, salt and pepper.
-Saute for 5 minutes then add the crushed tomatoes, tomato sauce and the sugar.
-Stir to combine then reduce the heat to medium-low and simmer the sauce while you move forward with making the meatballs.
-Make sure to give your sauce a stir every so often to make sure it doesn’t burn.
+• Add the crushed tomatoes, tomato sauce, and sugar.
+Stir to combine, then reduce the heat to medium-low heat and simmer the sauce while you move forward with making the meatballs.
+Make sure to stir your sauce every so often to make sure it doesn’t burn.

-• Preheat your oven to 350*F. Prepare a rimmed baking sheet with a piece of parchment paper to cover the bottom.
+• Preheat the oven to 350 degrees F. Prepare a rimmed baking sheet with a piece of parchment paper to cover the bottom.
 Set aside.

-• Using a kitchen scale, divide the meat mixture and weigh out 12 (5 ounce) meatballs.
-Shape your meatballs by lightly rolling them in your hands then place the formed meatballs, in rows, on the prepared sheet pan.
+• Using a kitchen scale, divide the meatball mixture and weigh out 12 (1.5 ounces or 1.5-1.¾” diameter) meatballs.
+Shape your meatballs by lightly rolling them in your hands, then place the formed meatballs, in rows, on the prepared sheet pan.

-• In a large, heavy duty skillet, heat the ¼ cup olive oil.
+• In a large, heavy-duty skillet, heat the ¼ cup olive oil.
 Once the oil is hot, place 6 of your shaped meatballs into the skillet.
 You will brown your meatballs on all sides.
 This should take about 8-10 minutes.
-Once you have browned your meatballs on all sides, remove them from the skillet and return them to the baking sheet.
+Once you have browned the meatballs on all sides, remove them from the skillet and return them to the baking sheet.
 Repeat this step with the remaining meatballs.
-When you are done you should have 12 browned meatballs back on your parchment lined baking sheet.
+When you are done you should have 24 bounce meatballs back on your parchment-lined baking sheet.

-• Place your baking sheet, with the browned meatballs, into the oven to finish baking the meatballs for 30 minutes.
+• Place your baking sheet, with the browned meatballs, into the oven to finish baking for 30 minutes.

 • Once you remove your cooked meatballs from the oven, place them into your pot of simmering sauce for another 30 minutes on medium-low heat.

-• At this point you can assemble your sub sandwiches by opening your sub roll lengthwise.
-Place 3 meatballs into each of the sub rolls.
+• At this point, you can assemble your sub sandwiches by opening your sub roll lengthwise.
+Place 4 meatballs into each sub roll.
 Top your meatballs with 2 slices of the deli sliced mozzarella cheese.
-Place your assembled meatball subs onto the aluminum foil lined sheet tray and put them under the broiler for 2-3 minutes, or until your cheese has melted and your sub roll has crisped up slightly.
+Place your assembly meatball subs onto the aluminum foil-lined sheet tray and put it under the broiler for 2 to 3 minutes, or until your cheese has melted and your sub roll has crisped up slightly.

-• You can garnish your sub with a couple spoonfuls of additional sauce, grated parmesan cheese and chopped parsley if desired.
+• Garnish your subs with a couple of spoonfuls of additional sauce, grated parmesan cheese, chopped parsley and any toppings you like.

 Jenn’s Notes